 Q: Why do I need to do a High School Preparation course before I go to a high school?

-A: Because good quality high schools will not accept international students unless their English meets the standard set by the school.
+A: Because good quality high schools will not accept international students unless their English meets the requirements set by the school.

-What English standard is set by the school?
+Q: What English level is required by schools?

-A: Different schools have different standards.
-Most require an IELTS test or equivalent or a report from AICOL confirming the English level of the student.
+A: Different schools have different requirements.
+Most require an IELTS test, or equivalent test, or a report from AICOL confirming the English level of the student.